 Before you go home, consider some produce from the fruit vendors located on Taylor and Desplaines or right near the end/beginning of this tour, next to the Blue Van Churros.
-You can buy flats of berries and other fruits for single digits, then pull your car up in front along Roosevelt and load up (actually, on second thought, even though MSM is no longer regularly referred to as The Cheat You Fair, you can never be too careful: better to pick out what you want, pull up your car, THEN pay and load up).
+You can buy entire flats of berries and other fruits for single digits, then pull your car along Roosevelt near Desplaines and load up - actually, on second thought, though MSM is no longer regularly referred to as The Cheat You Fair, you can never be too careful: better to pick out what you want, pull up your car, THEN pay and load up.